shrey-1999/IPL-Score-Prediction/README.md

 This project predicts the Score of a IPL team based on different features including overs passed , runs scored , wickets taken and etc. This predicts a given range of the score i.e , giving an upper and a lower limit .

-In this project I have used multiple algorithms including linear regression , random forest regressor, decision tree regressor.
-In the end I deployed Linear Regression model due to lack of storage on heroku. otherwise on local all models are working fine.

 ## Dependencies
 * tensorflow 	   	```pip install tensorflow```
 * scikit-learn     	```pip install -U scikit-learn```